fsaresh/fsaresh.github.io/content/about/index.md

 I'm hoping to share a bit of myself with the world here, in the hopes of making someone's life even a little bit easier.

 ## My Professional Experience
-In a professional sense, I'm a software engineer with over eight years of technical experience and two years of management experience.
+In a professional sense, I'm a software engineer with over nine years of technical experience and over two years of management experience.
 I have staff engineer level backend experience, and my language of choice these days is Python.

 I have a background in both computer science and psychology from my college days, and I truly enjoy intersections of the two, including people management.
 I have experience in building inclusive and collaborative teams with a growth mindset, while quantifying results around that growth.

-More broadly, I enjoy working on problems that help people -- I can't envision myself working at an adtech or defense company, for example.
+More broadly, I thrive when working on problems that help people -- I can't envision myself working at an adtech or defense company, for example.

 [Here's a copy of my resumé]({{< ref "projects/resume/index" >}}) for any interested parties.

 ### Side Notes
 Tech is funny to me.
 We have so many tools and frameworks and languages that sound made up.

-To illustrate that, I have experience working with: REST APIs, Kubernetes, Python, Django, Java, C++ (11, 17), CircleCI, Jenkins, Azure (including Azure DevOps), AWS (including S3, Route 53, etc.), nginx, tomcat, Heroku, Split.io, Launch Darkly, bash, fish, JavaScript (**very** different from Java!), TypeScript, Reflex, D2, and so many more.
+To illustrate that, I have experience working with: REST APIs, Kubernetes, Python, Django, Java, C++ (11, 17), CircleCI, Jenkins, Azure (including Azure DevOps), AWS (including S3, Route 53, etc.), nginx, Tomcat, Heroku, Split.io, Postman, Launch Darkly, bash, fish, JavaScript (**very** different from Java!), TypeScript, Reflex, D2, and so many more.

 I generally view all technology as a means to an end where the end is making people's lives better.
 I'm happy to learn any and all technology needed to make that vision come true!